-In Connecticut, backflow preventer assembly testers are regulated by the Department of Public Health, Drinking Water Section - https://portal.ct.gov/DPH/Drinking-Water/DWS/Backflow-Prevention-and-Cross-Connection-Control - we did have a previous version of our courses submitted and approved by the Department back in 2023, but it didn't go that well so we were planning to put something more professional together for a future resubmission.
+In Connecticut, backflow preventer assembly testers are regulated by the Department of Public Health, Drinking Water Section - https://portal.ct.gov/DPH/Drinking-Water/DWS/Backflow-Prevention-and-Cross-Connection-Control - we did have a previous version of our courses submitted and approved by the Department back in 2023, but we changed up our program and re-submitted it for another review.
 Currently our New England Region Backflow Tester Program is not approved by the state of Connecticut or acceptable as reciprocal to any of the local purveyors to our knowledge.
 There is more info about the Connecticut requirements in the above link.

 With all of the Kruger products and services, we strive to take a holistic approach and develop and equip backflow testers, both new and old.
 Check out our commitment to The Kruger Difference